deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 A vehicle corresponding to deleted device must be removed from a table.
 Also, if you have added a device to the Watson IoT Platform manually, the vehicle is added to the table.

 ## Reporting defects
-To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues section](https://github.com/ibm-watson-iot/iota-starter-server-fm/issues) section.
+To report a defect with the IoT for Automotive - Fleet Management Starter Application, go to the [Issues section](https://github.com/ibm-watson-iot/iota-starter-server-fm/issues) section.

 ## Troubleshooting
 To debug problems, check the Bluemix app logs.
 To view the logs, run the following command from the Cloud Foundry CLI: